-Brickworks in the Clyne Valley

-Brick making was an important activity in the Swansea area with several brickworks in Clyne Valley, Dunvant, Killay and Blackpill during much of the 19th century and the first half of the 20th century.

-There were brickworks operating in Clyne Valley for nearly a century.
+CLYNE VALLEY COMMUNITY PROJECT HISTORY FORUM PROSIECT CYMUNEDOL DYFFRYN CLUN FFORWM HANES factsheet 4 - December 2011 Brickworks in the Clyne Valley, Swansea, West Glamorgan Brick making was an important activity in the Swansea area with several brickworks in Clyne Valley, Dunvant, Killay and Blackpill during much of the 19th and first half of the 20th Century.
+There were Brickworks operating in Clyne Valley for nearly a century.
 As time progressed the works moved, but always in the same area as there was sufficient clay, water and access to transport.

-The remains of the last brickworks are located north of the spine path, east of the former Killay station.
+The remains of the last brickworks are located north of the spine path, east of Killay Station.

-Timeline

-Kelly's Directory 1875 - Essery & Starkey

-Kelly's Directory 1884 - (Frederick) Pinn, Killay, Swansea

-Kelly's Directory 1891 - (James) Howell & Co, Killay, Swansea

-Kelly's Directory 1895 - (James) Howell & Co, Killay, Swansea

-Kelly's Directory 1923 - (John Cleland) Napier, Killay, Swansea

-Kelly's Directory 1926 - (John Cleland) Napier, Killay, Swansea

-Clyne Valley Brick & Tile Co Ltd, Killay, Swansea

-Evans-Bevan (Evans & Bevan Ltd, Cadoxton House, Neath) Clyne Valley Brick Works

-Bricks marked with Clyne, Killay, Evans Bevan Clyne Works, E&B Killay and PR (Philip Richard, owner of Rhydydefaid and Commercial collieries, and of Dunvant brickworks) are still to be found.
+Timeline Kelly's Directory 1875 - Essery & Starkey Kelly's Directory 1884 - (Frederick) Pinn, Killay, Swansea Kelly's Directory 1891 - (James) Howell & Co, Killay, Swansea Kelly's Directory 1895 - (James) Howell & Co, Killay, Swansea Kelly's Directory 1923 - (John Cleland) Napier, Killay, Swansea Kelly's Directory 1926 - (John Cleland) Napier, Killay, Swansea Clyne Valley Brick & Tile Co Ltd, Killay, Swansea Evans-Bevan (Evans & Bevan Ltd, Cadoxton House, Neath, Glamorganshire) Clyne Valley Brick Works Bricks marked with Clyne, Killay, Evans Bevan Clyne Works, E&B Killay and PR (Phillip Richards, owner of the colliery) are still to be found1.
 Local memories vary about the closure date of the brickworks.
-Some indicate that the site was cleared between 1955 and 1957.
-However, a planning application was granted to Evans & Bevan in 1962 to extend the clay pit at Clyne Valley Brickworks and other witnesses suggest that the works closed c1965 and that the site was cleared c1968.
+Some indicate that the site was cleared between 1955 and 19571.
+However, a planning application was granted to Evans & Bevan in 1962 to extend the clay pit at Clyne Valley Brickworks2 and other witnesses suggest that the works closed c1965 and the site cleared c1968. - 1 Audrey Vincent Thesis D/D 2 579/1 2 D/D Jas/4234

-Map records

-There is no record on the 1843-5 Tithe Maps of fields for clay or bricks.
+Map records There is no record on the 1843-5 Tithe Maps of fields for clay or bricks3.